ContestedWheel/EvalEvalEval-BD/Evals/README.md

 - spawn_ball: Spawns a ball of your choice, much kudos to Dormierian for making this one.
 (R)

-- spawn_ball_options: Spawns a ball of your choice along with the options of setting the HP/ATK buffs and optinally setting a special to the spawn.
+- spawn_ball_options: Spawns a ball of your choice along with the options of setting the HP/ATK buffs and a special to the spawn.
 (R) (O)

 - spawn_random_ball: Spawns a random ball.